chimpanze/taggy-sdk/PUBLISHING.md

 ## Authentication for GitHub Packages

-The GitHub Actions workflow automatically uses the `GITHUB_TOKEN` that is provided by GitHub Actions, so no additional setup is required for authentication.
+The GitHub Actions workflow automatically uses the `GITHUB_TOKEN` that is provided by GitHub Actions for authentication.
+This token is used in two ways:

+1. As `GITHUB_TOKEN` for GitHub API operations (creating releases, etc.)
+2. As `NPM_TOKEN` for semantic-release to authenticate with the npm registry
+3. As `NODE_AUTH_TOKEN` for the npm publish command

+No additional setup is required for authentication in the CI environment.

 If you need to authenticate locally for testing, you can create a Personal Access Token (PAT) with the appropriate permissions: